turingschool/front-end-curriculum/lessons/module-3/rest-architecture-and-urls.md

 REST stands for representational state transfer.
 This means that web resources communicate using a set of stateless, uniform operations.

-RESTful architecture includes sending HTTP methods to a URL to get back information from a request.
-This is the implementation of that 'uniform interface' constraint.
-The primary methods, which are often called CRUD methods (Create, Read, Update, and Destroy) are as follows:

-1. GET - Retrieve resource information identified by the request
-2. POST - Create a new resource
-3. PUT - Fully update a specific resource in its entirety
-4. PATCH - Update only a portion of a specific resource
-5. DELETE - Destroy an entire specific resource by the request

 The six architectural constraints of REST are:

 1. Client-server - Separation of GUI and data